Worcester, England: Governance

 Worcester City Council is based at Worcester Guildhall on the High Street in the city centre.
 Worcestershire County Council also has its headquarters in Worcester, being based at County Hall in Spetchley Road, on the eastern outskirts of the city.
 Worcester was an ancient borough which had held city status from time immemorial.
 When elected county councils were established in 1889, the city was considered large enough to run its own county-level services and so it became a county borough, independent from the surrounding Worcestershire County Council.

 The city was reformed to become a non-metropolitan district in 1974 under the Local Government Act 1972.
 The city's territory was enlarged to gaining the parishes of Warndon and St Peter the Great County, and it was transferred to the short-lived combined county of Hereford and Worcester, which was re-established as separate counties again in 1998, since which time the Worcestershire County Council has been the upper-tier authority for Worcester.
 The seat of Worcester's one constituency has been held by Tom Collins of the Labour Party since the July 2024 general election.

+Under current local government reorganisation plans, all district councils in Worcestershire, as well as the county council, will be abolished in 2028, with Worcester forming part of a new South Worcestershire unitary authority, also including the area of the Wychavon and Malvern Hills districts.
+Worcester City Council, which will be abolished, is considering the establishment of a civil parish of Worcester, which would have a town (parish) council.